chicio/chicio.github.io/_drafts/2021-03-08-ios-test-multiple-configuration-test-plan.md

 ---

-If you look at my [Github profile](), you can see that one of my most starred open source project is [RangeUISlider]: iOS range selection slider compatible with UIKit and SwiftUI.
+If you look at my [Github profile](), you can see that one of my most starred open source project is [RangeUISlider](https://github.com/chicio/ID3TagEditor "rangeslider ios"): iOS range selection slider compatible with UIKit and SwiftUI.
 I developed it using autolayout and it is highly customizable (thanks to IBDesignabled and IBInspectable or programmatic property access.
 In the last month I did a big refactoring on its code base so that I can add features quickly and improved the code quality.
 I also received some new feature request on github.
 In particular one user [was asking for Right To Left Languages (RTL) support](XXX).
 There was one problem with these activities: there were basically no Unit or UI tests.
 This means that each one of these activities was scaring and I had to manually test all the RAngeUISlider features.
-So I decided to add the test needed but two problems arise:
+So I decided to add the tests needed but two problems arise:

-- test lenti, come spezzarli in categoria?
-- configurazioni multipl?

-test plans sono la soluzione.
+- the tests suite was slow.
+Just with the first few UI tests the execution of the entire tests suite was a pain in the ass :weary:.
+Given the fact that I wanted a quick feedback after each small steps of refactoring, this was not an ideal setup.
+- one as I told you, one of the latest feature I added was the support for RTL languages.
+To test this feature I just wanted to run the UI test I already wrote but with a different device configuration: I wanted to run them on devices configured with a RTL languages.

+So I started to wonder if there was a solution to these problems, and then I remebered a video I saw on my Apple TV in the Apple Developer app the last year: Test Plans.

+* cosa sono test plans....

 #### Implementation